 The aorta is the largest artery in the body.
 It begins at the heart and runs through the chest and abdomen.
 Sometimes the walls of the aorta weaken and bulge in one area.
 An aortic repair is a surgery to create a support for the weakened area.

-To prevent an aneurysm from rupturing/bursting, which causes severe, life-threatening bleedingTo remove a ruptured aneurysm and repair the damaged aorta
+This procedure is done to: Prevent an aneurysm from rupturing/bursting, which causes severe, life-threatening bleedingRemove a ruptured aneurysm and repair the damaged aorta

 If you are planning to have an aortic aneurysm repair, your doctor will review a list of possible complications, which may include: Problems from